-The following is a brief summary of certain definitions of certain terms contained in the Trust Agreement and the First Supplemental Trust Agreement and used in this Official Statement.
-This summary does not purport to be complete or definitive and qualified in its entirety by reference to the Trust Agreement and the First Supplemental Trust Agreement, copies of which are available for examination at the offices of the Trustee.
+The following is a brief summary of certain definitions used in the Trust Agreement and this Official Statement.
+This summary does not purport to be complete or definitive and qualified in its entirety by reference to the Trust Agreement, a copy of which is available for examination at the offices of the Trustee.